jgagne/ajovt3-zs21-vskk/06-storytelling.md

 ### Markdown Files

-Use this template as a starting point, think case study, with a balance of text and image.
+Use this template as a starting point, think case study with a theme (and a balance of text and image[s]).

 - `index.md`